 Traveling to Tokyo with kids is a whole lot of fun.
 Yes, it might not be at the top of the easy family travel list, but you would be surprised to know that there are a lot of things to do in Tokyo with kids.

-The Japanese capital is surprisingly family-friendly!
+The Japanese capital is surprisingly family friendly and kid friendly.
 With a wide range of kid-friendly activities—from cute themed cafes to incredible museums and, of course, Tokyo Disneyland—there’s always something to keep everyone entertained.
 Don’t let long flights deter you from visiting Japan with

 It might seem like Tokyo is going to be a big, busy city that is better suited for older kids, but with a choice of family hotels, kids menus in restaurants, and even a kids Japan rail pass, Tokyo travel has literally never been easier.

 If you’re wondering what hotels to consider, I highly recommend checking out the Four Seasons Hotel Tokyo or the Four Seasons Hotel Kyoto.
 I love the Four Seasons hotels because they’re so clean, comfortable, and luxurious.

 Pssst, heading to Tokyo?
 Don’t miss these travel guides to help you plan your trip!